hoogenboom-group/PSF-Extractor/README.md

 This crazy thing Daan and Ernest wrote

 Created by Daan Boltje, Ernest van der Wee
 Made presentable by Ryan Lane
+Input from Yoram Vos

 ### Installation
 * Create a new conda environment (assumes Anaconda or Miniconda is already installed)